Beverly Hills

 An assessment of population growth drivers in Beverly Hills reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Nov 2025, Beverly Hills statistical area's population is estimated at around 11,263.
-This shows an increase of 780 people (7.4%) since the 2021 Census, which reported a population of 10,483.
-The change is inferred from AreaSearch's estimation of the resident population at 11,023 following examination of ABS's latest ERP data release in June 2024 and an additional 43 validated new addresses since the Census date.
-This results in a density ratio of 3,704 persons per square kilometer, placing Beverly Hills (SA2) in the upper quartile relative to national locations assessed by AreaSearch.
-The area's 7.4% growth since census is within 0.1 percentage points of the SA4 region's 7.5%, indicating competitive growth fundamentals.
-Overseas migration contributed approximately 86.0% of overall population gains during recent periods in Beverly Hills (SA2).
+Beverly Hills' population is estimated at 11,262 as of February 2026, reflecting an increase of 779 people since the 2021 Census.
+This growth represents a 7.4% change from the previous figure of 10,483 residents.
+The current population estimate is based on AreaSearch's validation of new addresses and examination of the latest ERP data release by the ABS in June 2024.
+This population level equates to a density ratio of 3,704 persons per square kilometer, placing Beverly Hills in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's 7.4% growth since census is within 0.2 percentage points of the SA4 region's growth rate of 7.6%, indicating competitive growth fundamentals.
+Overseas migration contributed approximately 86.0% of overall population gains in recent periods, driving primary growth for Beverly Hills.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends suggest an increase just below the median of statistical areas across the nation, with Beverly Hills (SA2) expected to increase by 815 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 2.6% over the 17 years.
+Future population trends indicate an increase just below the median of statistical areas across the nation, with Beverly Hills expected to increase by 944 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 6.3% over the 17-year period.

 Frequently Asked Questions - Population